Network Packet Capture

 /*

-* Local port 60653 sends an ACK to remote port 7272, indicating the reception of the websocket handshake response data
+* Local browser port 60653 sends an ACK to remote port 7272, indicating that it has received the websocket handshake response data

 */